THE BARBARY WARS.

 Thomas Macdonough (1783 - 1825)- who served with distinction in naval operations against Tripoli during the First Barbary War.

-This continued until 1815 when the Americans finally decided to go into direct war with Algier and sent an entire fleet of ships to the region and this began what is now known as the 2nd Barbary War.
+This continued until 1815, when the Americans finally decided to go into direct war with Algier and sent an entire fleet of ships to the region, and this began what is now known as the 2nd Barbary War.
 On arrival in Algier, the US naval expedition found that the state was under a new ruler, Dey Omar, who wished to stabilise years of political unrest7.
 A treaty was proposed and accepted, which led to the release of prisoners from both sides, and ended the paying of tributes, by the USA8.
 Treaties were also signed with Tripoli and Tunis, securing from Tripoli the release of all European captives.This began the end of piracy in the regions, although the Barbary states did continue with raids on the merchant ships of other nations, until the conquest of Algiers by the French, in 18309.

 The USS Constellation, Captained by Thomas Macdonaugh during the Barbary Wars, at the Inner Harbor in Baltimore, Maryland.